Filosofia para Homens Comuns

 Philosophy for Common Men

-This is not about proposing an artificial monasticism, but about restoring the notion that inner order is a condition for any outer order.
-Saint Augustine had already said: a just city is composed of just men.
-But if each individual is incapable of governing their own life, what hope is there for a collective to produce justice?
-Political corruption does not originate in Brasília or Washington: it arises from the individual's inability to maintain coherence between thought, word, and action.
+It is not a matter of proposing an artificial monasticism, but of restoring the notion that inner order is a condition for any outer order.
+Saint Augustine already said: a just city is composed of just men.
+But if each individual is incapable of governing his own life, what hope is there that a collectivity will produce justice?
+Political corruption is not born in Brasília or Washington: it is born in the individual inability to maintain coherence between thought, word, and action.
+Philosophy is medicine.
+It is the exercise that strengthens consciousness to endure reality.
+Man strips himself of illusions and perceives the fragility of his condition.
+But, instead of paralyzing him, this perception makes him lucid.

-Inner order is not a luxury for monks but a necessity for ordinary people.
-Without it, the individual becomes a mass, and the mass, as Ortega y Gasset and Gustave Le Bon knew well, is the breeding ground for tyrannies.
+Inner order is not a luxury for monks but a necessity for ordinary men.
+Without it, the individual becomes a mass, and the mass, as Ortega y Gasset and Gustave Le Bon well knew, is fertile ground for tyrannies.
 A people of fragmented men can only be governed by repeated slogans, by empty phrases that replace thought.
+Let us restore philosophy not as an academic spectacle, but as a daily habit.
+May every gesture, from the way we educate our children to the way we work and rest, be imbued with philosophical attention.

 José Rodolfo G. H. Almeida is a writer and editor of the website www.conectados.site